swcarpentry/r-novice-gapminder/05-data-structures-part2.md

 ~~~

-There are a few related ways of retreiving and modifying this information.
+There are a few related ways of retrieving and modifying this information.
 `attributes` will give you both the row and column names, along with the
 class information, while `dimnames` will give you just the rownames and
 column names.